toddledev/documentation/docs/07-styling/05-animation-editor/index.md

 You can apply multiple animations to elements in the style panel, and they will play in sequence or simultaneously, depending on their properties.
 Creating complex animations often involves combining multiple animations and multiple elements within other elements to make one cohesive animation.

 :::info
 Transforms are one of the most powerful tools in CSS animations, allowing you to manipulate elements in 2D and 3D space.
 Transforms can be used to scale, rotate, translate, and skew elements, providing a wide range of creative possibilities.
-Use transform-offset to make an element rotate or scale around a specific point, rather than its center.
-In the example above, this is used to make the duck's beak open and close around the point where it connects to the head instead of its center like scissors would.
+Use `transform-offset` to make an element rotate or scale around a specific point, rather than its center.
+In the example below, this is used to make the duck's beak open and close around the point where it connects to the head instead of its center like a pair of scissors would.
 :::

 @@@ example